Cultivating young leaders for social change

 It’s easy to feel overwhelmed by the problems facing our global community.
-At this moment young people like you from all over the world are contemplating their futures with a mix of excitement and skepticism.
+At this moment young people like you from all over the world are contemplating their futures with a mix of excitement and uncertainty.
 Many are wondering what role they can have in building a more inclusive, peaceful, and equitable world.

 The Brown Leadership Institute believes that young people are already making powerful contributions to their communities, and, through participation in this program, no matter your current level of engagement, you can increase your ability to advance social justice.